Power Rangers: Ken Ham Says ‘It’s Not Ok’ If Movie Teaches Kids To Accept Others

 — beck (bio) (@mygirltrini) March 31, 2017

-As for Ham, he closes his post by adding that in fact, the inclusive message falls short —

-…because it fails to deliver the most inclusive message of all—that there’s grace and forgiveness for all at the Cross.
+As for Ham, he closes his post by adding that, in fact, the inclusive message falls short, “because it fails to deliver the most inclusive message of all — that there’s grace and forgiveness for all at the Cross.”

 Ken Ham offers no specific suggestions for integrating this idea into the Power Rangers movie.